 When it comes to allocating parental responsibilities, parents can reach an agreement about the allocation of parental responsibilities in a parenting plan that the court approves, or the court can allocate parental responsibilities for cases in which the parents are unable to reach an agreement.

 When you are going through a child custody case or you are anticipating a complex family law case involving the allocation of parental responsibilities, it is important to seek advice from a Chicago divorce attorney.
 We help ensure that you are treated equitably from the start to finish of your case.
-Contact the Arami Law Office to learn more about how we can help.
+Contact Arami Law, Inc. to learn more about how we can help.

 To request a consultation, please fill out all fields, and we will follow up with you